 We know that you are going through a difficult time and that you are potentially in a lot of pain physically and emotionally, and that is why we always aim to secure compensation efficiently with as little hassle and stress to you as possible.
 We truly care about all of our clients, and we always put their health first.

-Hopefully, you now have a better understanding of making a claim for a self-employed accident at work.
+Hopefully, you now have a better understanding of claiming for a self-employed accident at work.
 Naturally, you may have more questions, such as ” I had a self-employed accident at work can i claim?”
-It is vital to recognise that you do have rights, and if someone else is to blame for the accident you were involved in, you probably have a very strong case for compensation.
+It is vital to recognise that you do have rights, and if someone else is to blame for the accident you were involved in, you probably have a very strong compensation case.
 The best thing to do is find out by giving the team at Accident Claims UK a call.
 Our personal injury helpline number is available 24 hours a day, seven days a week, so you can call at any time that is convenient for you.

 If you have recently become self-employed, you need to inform HMRC.
 This link explains how to do so:

 This article explains what rights self-employed people have.

 Our guide to your rights following a workplace accident.